NickAponte/Simon-The-Game/README.md

 # Simon-The-Game

 A Recreation of Simon, the popular memory game!
+Play it here! https://nickaponte.github.io/Simon-The-Game/

 ## The Game